oVirt/ovirt-site/source/vdsm/guest-agent.html.md

 *   **Power Up** - Send when agent start its execution.
 *   **Power Down** - unused
-*   **Heartbeat** - Message is send every few second to notify that the agent is running.
+*   **Heartbeat** - Message is sent every few seconds to notify that the agent is running.
 The notification includes the guest's available RAM.
 *   **User Info** - Active user was changed.
 *   **Session Lock** - Desktop was locked (Windows).
 *   **Session Unlock** - Desktop was unlocked (Windows).
 *   **Session Logoff** - A user was logged off (Windows).
 *   **Session Logon** - A user was logged on (Windows).
 *   **Agent Uninstalled** - Agent was removed from system.
-Expected to be send from the agent's installer.
+Expected to be sent from the agent's installer.

 ### Actions